perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-string-length-in-graphemes.md

 {
    "tags" : [],
-   "slug" : "/pub/2012/05/perlunicook-string-length-in-graphemes.html",
-   "description" : "℞ 33: String length in graphemes If you learn nothing else about Unicode, remember this: characters are not bytes are not graphemes are not codepoints.
-A user-visible symbol (a grapheme) may be composed of multiple codepoints.
-Multiple combinations of codepoints...", "draft" : null,
    "thumbnail" : null,
-   "image" : null,
    "date" : "2012-05-30T06:00:01-08:00",
    "categories" : "unicode",
+   "image" : null,
-   "title" : "Perl Unicode Cookbook: String Length in Graphemes", "authors" : [
+   "title" : "Perl Unicode Cookbook: String Length in Graphemes", "description" : "℞ 33: String length in graphemes If you learn nothing else about Unicode, remember this: characters are not bytes are not graphemes are not codepoints.
+A user-visible symbol (a grapheme) may be composed of multiple codepoints.
+Multiple combinations of codepoints...", "slug" : "/pub/2012/05/perlunicook-string-length-in-graphemes.html", "authors" : [
       "tom-christiansen"
-   ]
+   ],
+   "draft" : null
 }